cremuzzi/cremuzzi.github.io/README.md

 # globo
-## your clinical history wherever you are
+## your medical record wherever you are

 author Carlos Remuzzi